Ankushryuga/Golang/go-advanced/12-Interfaces.md

 # Interfaces:
     => Its a set of method signatures, the struct data type implements these interfaces to have method definition.

+   => interfaces enable polymorphism, allowing code to work with different types as long as they implement the required methods of an interface.

 # Syntax:
     =>
           /* define an interface */